You have defenses against a landlord who tries to evict you because you’ve complained, even if you live in an unregulated apartment.

 The Non-Primary Residence Renewal Trap.
 Another landlord tactic that can be used to take your home away from you is to claim that it isn’t your primary residence.
 Under New York City’s rent-stabilization code, if it can be proved that your apartment isn’t where you primarily reside, you aren’t entitled to continuation of regulated protection and can be evicted.
 As with “personal use” cases mentioned above, tenants receive a Golub Notice, which says that when your lease term ends, you’ll have to leave.

-If you are in a situation in which you will not be not living in your apartment for an extended period of time, or have other interests in real estate such as a vacation home or other property, you may be vulnerable to losing your lease.
-Call McAdams Law today for a free, brief initial phone consultation to find out about your rights.
+If you are in a situation in which you will not be not living in your apartment for an extended period of time, or have other interests in real estate such as a vacation home or another property, you may be vulnerable to losing your lease.